schollz/_core/docs/content/combos/one_shot.md

 +++

 The [zeptocore tool](https://tool.zeptocore.com) can be used to set the one-shot mode of each sample.
 However, on the device, you can use this combo to toggle one-shot mode on and off.
 In one-shot mode, the sample will stop when reaching the end of the sample (in default playback mode, see more in [Play mode](#change-play-mode)).

+One-shot mode will display `ONESHOT ON` if enabled and will display `ONESHOT OFF` when disabled.